ALWAYS ENSURE YOU HAVE EATEN WELL AND STAY HYDRATED IN THE DAYS LEADING UP TO A RACE…

-Sunsol returns as the official breakfast partner for the 2018 Trail Running Series.
-Dietitian and Nutritionist Rebecca Gawthorne (APD, AN, BNUTRDIET.
-HONS I) tells us what every trail runner needs to be eating in the article below.
+Sunsol returns as the official breakfast partner for the 2019 Trail Running Series.
+The Biting Truth, Accredited Practising Dietitians, tells us why it’s so important for every runner to take care of their gut in the article below.

-NOTE: Every Series (Gold) runner will receive a 500g bag of Sunsol’s range of great tasting, natural muesli when you collect your event t-shirt at Race 1 or 2.
+NOTE: Every Series (Gold) runner will receive a 400g bag of Sunsol’s NEW great tasting PRO-biotic toasted muesli when you collect your event t-shirt at Race 1 or 2.

 1. Carb loading is a long and gradual process, not a last-minute cram fest

 It’s long been thought that a few days of carb loading prior to an event is a magic bullet that will somehow boost our glycogen stores to elite levels.
 Sorry, our bodies don’t work like that.
 Every time we do a training session, a workout or a race, we put our body into a state where it is more receptive to restoring the energy we’ve just expended.
 Your body is pretty smart and so every time you replace those carbs it stores a little more for next time.

 Take away: Every training session is an investment in your race day fuel stores; have a carb rich meal within 30-60 minutes of every session and forego the two-day-buffet leading up to an event.

 2. Breakfast is no time to make up for lost time

 Training been a bit hit and miss?
 Think you can make amends with a big fat bowl of oats?
 Sorry Chief, it doesn’t work like that.
 Firstly, having a big meal will temporarily consume all that glycogen you’ve worked so hard to store away (see 1A).
 Secondly, like was mentioned above, loading up the muscle glycogen is a gradual process, not something you can achieve the morning of an event.